Financial claims on divorce or dissolution

 Is going to court the only way?

-Not at all, many cases are settled without the need to involve the court.
+Not at all, but many cases are settled without the need to involve the court.
 During any financial proceedings there is a duty to provide full and frank disclosure of your financial resources.
 Initially voluntary disclosure may be suggested in the hope that a negotiated settlement can be achieved and a formal application to court avoided.
 Collaborative law and mediation are other alternatives and which we can help you with as our team consists of trained mediators and collaborative lawyers.

 In the absence of an agreement an application to court may be necessary.
 The court has the discretion to make a number of orders after taking into consideration the unique circumstances of each case including the level and type of resources available.
 Settlement is always an option even once proceedings have been issued.